vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level1_creation_EN.md

     - To manually check a text file for this kind of error in this step, you can copy the entire content into [JSON Editor Online](https://jsoneditoronline.org).
         - JSON Editor Online finds the first error.
 After correction (which can be done within JSON Editor Online) it checks for a next error.
         - The JSON format is rather strict regarding commas, colons, opening/closing of brackets and quotation marks.
-          That is why we recommend starting from an example file here.
+          That is why we recommend starting from an example file.
         - On the other hand, JSON is completely _not_ picky about the amount of spaces, tabs or new lines.
           Indenting the text is very useful for human readers, but the software analyzes the content entirely based on the punctuation mentioned.
 Example: the fragment